kkorzen/RaspberryPi-Lora/README.md

 - camera.py -- there is only one function responsible for taking a shot using PiCamera and storing it in the main directory.
 - ImageAnalyzer.py -- class written to make code clearer and easy-expandable.
 The main goal of this class is to calculate average RGB of an image but many other functionalities can by easily implemented.

 Directory "lora-comm" contains all the files used in the process of communication between two Raspberry Pis.
-As mentioned above all the necessary function are located in the **main.c** file.
+As mentioned above all the necessary functions are located in the **main.c** file.
 Feel free to add your own functionality, but be careful.
 It's a "fragile being". :)

 ---
 ---